Finschia/finschia-sdk/contrib/load_test/README.md

  - tx_collection : send txs with messages of collection module
    - MsgMintFT, MsgTransferFT, MsgModify, MsgBurnFT, MsgAttach, MsgDetach, MsgTransferNFT, MsgBurnNFT
 ### Integration Scenario
-- tx_and_query_all : send most kinds of queries and txs with most kinds of msgs
+- tx_all : send txs with most kinds of msgs
+- query_all : send most kinds of queries